glpi-project/glpi/apirest.md

    - application/json
    - multipart/form-data (for files upload, see [Add item(s)](#add_items) endpoint.

-* GET request must have an empty body.
+* GET requests must have an empty body.
 You must pass all parameters in URL.
   Failing to do so will trigger an HTTP 400 response.

 * You may pass your session_token in query string instead of payload for any verb.

-* By default, sessions used in this API is read-only.
+* By default, sessions used in this API are read-only.
   Only Some methods have write access to session :
    - [initSession](#init_session)
    - [killSession](#kill_session)